 I haven't tested this recipe with the standard no-churn method, but I suspect it would work pretty much as well as it did with the Vanilla-Maple Oat Milk Ice Cream.
 You can find my no-churn notes in that post.
 To summarize, the ice cream will still taste amazing but won't look as smooth as the churned version.

 I've been using this Cuisinart 2-Quart Ice Cream Maker for many years and it's still going strong.
 It's affordable, usually around $55 (although I think the price goes up in summer), and churns ice cream in about 20 minutes.
 The main downside to this type of machine is that you have to remember to freeze the canister in advance, and you can't make back-to-back batches.

 One day soon I hope to splurge on an ice cream maker with a built in compressor like this Whynter model.
 You'll be the first to hear about it when I do! 😀

 As always, I LOVE hearing from you!
 Drop a comment below to let us know how you enjoy this Vegan Butter Pecan Ice Cream.

 More vegan ice creams without coconut milk:

-NEW!
 Chocolate Chickpea Ice Cream (nut-free)

 Vegan Pistachio Ice Cream (cashew-free)